 - You will receive an automatic email from WorldPay as receipt of your payment.
 If you do not receive this within 10 days, please contact us directly at email@example.com

-- The Institute will issue you an email confirming your place and it will include details on important visa information
+- We will then email you within three working days confirming your place and details on important visa information

-- You will receive a letter of acceptance (which you can use for gaining your visa)
+- You will receive a letter confirming your place on the course (which you can use for gaining your visa)

 In May, you will receive the following:

 - Summer School Student Handbook (a repository of helpful information and links)

 - Access to our online reading materials (username and password protected, as detailed in your letter of acceptance)